 - Watch a horror movie, something extra gory

 - Treat yourself to a bubble bath

 If none of these take your fancy, don’t panic.
-The fact is: even though being single can make us feel down, it actually has plenty of positives.
+The fact is: even though being single can make you feel down, it actually has plenty of positives.

-Better still, the superheroes of shut-eye at Mattressman have been busy exploring the upsides of being ‘on the market’ so that just in case this Valentine’s Day leaves you feeling blue or singing along to Christina Aguilera’s “Beautiful”, you can recall these points and remember that you have cause to celebrate your singleness!
+Better still, Mattressman’s superhero sidekicks have been busy exploring the upsides of being ‘on the market’ so that if this Valentine’s Day has you feeling blue or singing along to Christina Aguilera’s “Beautiful”, you can recall these points and remember that you have plenty of reasons to celebrate your singleness!